| International Meeting2004 World Conference against A and H Bombs

 and crops monopolies, against their appropriation of water sources,

+not to mention against US military aggression.
 War is part and parcel of the means through which the US will put

 on the ground for the realization of the project for global hegemony